wwwtyro/nw-ovrsdk-helloworld/README.md

 #### main.js

-I'll leave learning how to use THREE.js as an exercise to the user.
+I'll leave learning how to use THREE.js as an exercise to the reader.
 Here I'll focus on the parts that are specific to creating games and applications for the Rift.
 First, we'll look at the imports:

 ```javascript